NCIOCPL/ebms/README.md

 ## Testing

-To run the complete set of regression tests, navigate to the base directory of the project and run:
+To run the complete set of regression tests, navigate to the base directory of the project in the web container and run:

 ```bash
 vendor/bin/phpunit web/modules/custom